 Live with flying colours but keep it simple".

 I really like the tool.
-Testersuite is very clear and well-organised, you can quickly get to the information you need.
-A very powerful function is the Masterlist.
-Here we manage our regression tests which we can then use in multiple projects.
-That saves a lot of time.
+Testersuite is very clear and uncluttered, you quickly get to the information you need.
+A very powerful feature is the Masterlist.
+Here we manage our regression tests that we can then use in multiple projects.
+This saves a lot of time.

-The province's employees enjoy working with it because the tool is very intuitive.
-People who are invited to test it need a short learning curve.
-Testersuite fits my motto perfectly in that respect!
-Because Testersuite is a cloud application, we can also easily involve external parties in test cycles.
+County employees like working with it because the tool is very intuitive.
+People who are invited to test along for a while need a short learning time.
+Testersuite fits my motto nicely in that respect!
+Because Testersuite is a cloud application, we can also very easily involve external parties in test cycles.

 What I also find very positive is that the tool is developing strongly.
 Customers have the opportunity to make their wishes known and something is actually done with them by Testersuite.
 This is also reflected in the development of the tool.